Our Services

 Dental Care for Your Baby

 Your child should visit a pediatric dentist 6 months after the first tooth comes in, usually around 1 year of age.
 This visit will establish a dental home for your child.
-Early examination and preventative care will protect your child’s smile now and in the future.
+Therefore, early examination and preventative care will protect your child's smile now and in the future.

 +